 Now I can guess who it will be!
 Perhaps this will be her penance.
 He will do to her what she’s done to me.
 If what she told me is true, a husband like him will keep her between the earth and a stick.
 Poor thing, she is!
 Otherwise I might think of … but she is a servant … but I wouldn’t be the first … Would you marry her then?
 Enough … Oh no, no, it can’t be.
 Irresponsible thoughts, get lost!
 Control yourself, I raised her myself.
 I know how she was born … Oh, Oh!
 How crazy you are!
 Easy now, easy now, please, please, think no more about it.
 Still, I feel a passion for her … that rotten creature … And yet, and yet, and yet … Oh God … here I go again … Oh … what confusion!”

-Can we identify with this guy?
-Well, of course we can.
-We don’t have to have gone through his particular position to understand what he’s feeling, because this is a common person dealing with common issues of love, lust, resistance, and everything else that we deal with in the reality of our everyday.
+The audience can identify with Uberto.
+Enlightenment audiences didn’t have to have gone through his particular position to understand his feelings, because this is a common man dealing with common issues of love, lust, resistance, and everything else that people deal with in the reality of their everyday struggles.

 Common Questions About Opera Buffa